This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Plants harvested within 30 days of planting fall under clause 7.4 and require the use of organic seeds.
 What if they are sold in pots to a customer who keeps them beyond the 30 days?
 Would they still need to be grown from organic seeds?
 (293)

-If the plants are not “generally harvested within 30 days of imbibition” they do not fall under 7.4 (shoots and microgreens) and the organic requirements in 5.3 a) apply.
+Plants that are not harvested within 30 days of imbibition do not fall under 7.4 and the organic requirements in Clause 5.3 a) apply.

 Soil volume in microgreen production #

-No. 7.5.2 is not applicable to crops harvested within 30 days of imbibition such as microgreen production.
+No. Clauses 7.5.5.2 and 7.5.5.3 are not applicable to crops harvested within 30 days of imbibition such as microgreen production.

 Substances for sanitizing seeds for sprouting and sanitizing sprouts, shoots, microgreens #